tobykurien/Xtendroid/Xtendroid/docs/index.md

 }
 ```

 The `@AndroidDatabase` annotation will automatically extend the `BaseDbService` class, make the constructor protected, and add two `getDb()` convenience methods for you for use in activities and fragments.
 Note that `BaseDbService` ultimately extends `android.database.sqlite.SQLiteOpenHelper`, so you can use your normal Android database code too.
+To handle database migrations, you can override the `onUpgrade()` method.

 Now you are ready to play!
 Here are some examples:
 ```xtend